 Check the fluid level while the transmission is at normal operating temperature 82°C (180°F).
 This occurs after at least 15 miles (25 km) of driving.
-At normal operating temperature the fluid cannot be held comfortably between the fingertips.
+At normal operating temperature the fluid cannot be held comfortably be-

 To check the automatic transmission fluid level properly, the following procedure must be used: